amrlafi/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 | Create your first function in the Azure portal                    |        <https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function>         |
 | Store unstructured data using Azure Functions and Azure Cosmos DB | <https://docs.microsoft.com/azure/azure-functions/functions-integrate-store-unstructured-data-cosmosdb> |

-### Task 1: Create function to save license plate data to Azure Cosmos DB
+### Task 1: Create function to save license plate data to Table Storage

-In this task, you will create a new Node.js function triggered by Event Grid and that outputs successfully processed license plate data to Azure Cosmos DB.
+In this task, you will create a new Node.js function triggered by Event Grid and that outputs successfully processed license plate data to a Table Storage.

 1. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>.